Baltimore Car Accident Lawyers

 Maryland Car Accident Lawyers at LeViness, Tolzman & Hamilton Successfully Represent Victims of Drowsy Driving Accidents

 Drowsy drivers are a serious threat to themselves and others.
 At LeViness, Tolzman & Hamilton, our Maryland car accident lawyers hold negligent drivers accountable for the harm they have caused.
 We have successfully obtained over $100 million in verdicts and settlements for accident victims and their families.
 Contact us online or call 800-547-4LAW (4529) today to schedule your free consultation with one of our dedicated and highly skilled Baltimore car accident lawyers.
 A qualified member of our legal team is available to take your call and answer your questions 24 hours a day.

-Our offices are located in Baltimore, Columbia, Glen Burnie, and Towson, allowing us to represent injured accident victims and their families throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.
+Our offices are conveniently located in Baltimore, Columbia, Glen Burnie and Towson, and we represent drowsy driving car accidents victims and their families throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.